How to Think About Data Structure and Algorithm

 Level Order Traversal

 Besides dynamic programming, backtracking (DFS), and divide and conquer, another common algorithm is BFS.
-The core BFS framework is built from the following level order traversal code for binary trees:
+The BFS algorithm framework is based on the following level order traversal code for binary trees:

 // Input the root node of a binary tree, perform level-order traversal on the binary tree